fourtune-org/fourtune/README.md

 fourtune uses "realms" to differentiate between project types.

-For a TypeScript project you want to install `@fourtune/realm-js`:
+For a TypeScript library project you want to install `@fourtune/realm-js`:

 `$ npm install --save-dev @fourtune/realm-js`.